kshetline/aw-clock/README.md

 * Tap/click on the (sometimes) scrolling banner at the bottom of the screen to see the full text of alert messages without having to wait for it to scroll by.
 * Tap/click on the gear icon in the lower right corner of the display to bring up the Settings dialog.
 An onscreen keyboard option is available.
 If you answered “Yes” to the set-up question “Allow user to reboot, shutdown, update, etc.?”, extra options for managing your Raspberry Pi will be available.

+### Alarm keyboard control

+As an alternative to silencing and snoozing alarms with a touchscreen, there are keypress values associated with these actions.
+And rather than using a full keyboard, a small set of programmable USB keys could be used to provide a more tactile yet compact way of controlling alarms.

+Stop alarm: &lt;space&gt; *or* Enter
+Snooze 5 minutes: 5
+Snooze 10 minutes: 0 *or* S
+Snooze 15 minutes: . *(period)*

 ### Wind speed

 <img src="https://shetline.com/readme/aw-clock/3.0.0/wind_barbs.png" width=820 height=55 alt="wind barbs">